pamolloy/linuxbootchain/doc/distro-installers.md

 ## Other

-- [Agama](https://agama-project.github.io/about) is the installer used by OpenSUSE
+- [Agama](https://agama-project.github.io/about) is the installation program
+  used by OpenSUSE
 - [Radxa Roobi OS](https://docs.radxa.com/en/roobi) installs Radxa forks of mainline distributions as well as their own distribution based on Debian